Wondering how to place ads in WordPress? Well, your search ends here!

 Here, click on the widget area you want to place any of these ads in.
 Then, press the plus icon, search for the advertisement widgets, and add the ad widget of your choice.

-After that, give the ad a title, insert the destination link, and upload the banner image you’ve prepared.
+After that, give the WordPress ads a title, insert the destination link, and upload the banner image you’ve prepared.

 Once you hit Update, you’ve created a new banner ad as quickly as that.

-With that said, let’s take a deeper look at how you can add Google AdSense to WordPress in the following method.
+With that said, let’s take a deeper look at how you can add Google AdSense to WordPress with the following method.

 2. Adding Google AdSense to Your WordPress Blog